 Danger to a child can be short-term and potentially ongoing, and the court must weigh evidence supporting concerns of either physical or emotionally dangerous conditions surrounding parents seeking conservatorship and possession and access to the child.

 A criminal record, and abuse, in particular, can be a major factor in custody determinations.
-If one parent has a history of abusing the children, they are unlikely to be granted any sort of custody and may even be required to have their visitation with the children be supervised if they are granted visitation rights at all.
+If one parent has a history of abusing the children, they are unlikely to be granted any sort of custody and may even be required to have their visitation with the children supervised if they are granted visitation rights at all.

 Parenting abilities of the parent or individual seeking custody;

-If one of the parents has consistently taken care of the child’s daily physical and emotional needs, and the other parent would not likely perform the same parenting duties to the extent to which the child is accustom, the court will weigh those abilities accordingly.
+If one of the parents has consistently taken care of the child’s daily physical and emotional needs, and the other parent would not likely perform the same parenting duties to the extent to which the child is accustomed, the court will weigh those abilities accordingly.
 Work and travel schedules can be a factor in assessing which parent has the best parenting abilities.

 How each parent interacted with the child in the past and the degree to which they were involved in the child’s life usually has a strong impact on the custody decision.
 If parental involvement in the child’s life was split equally before, the courts would likely want to maintain such a split.
 If one parent clearly handled all aspects of raising the child before, they may be more likely to grant sole custody to that parent.